 Turkey Lettuce Wrap Tacos

-Cook the chiles and spices for a few minutes, then add the ground turkey and cook over medium-high heat, until all the liquid evaporates and the turkey is nicely browned.
+- Then add the ground turkey and cook over medium-high heat, until all the liquid evaporates and the turkey is nicely browned.
 (Most turkey has quite a bit of water, so be patient; this may take a few minutes.)

-When the turkey is browned to your liking, stir in the chopped green onions and cook for a minute or so.
+- When the turkey is browned to your liking, stir in the chopped green onions and cook for a minute or so.
 Then turn off the heat and stir in the rest of the chopped cilantro and 2 T lime juice.

 More Tasty Ideas with Lettuce Wraps:

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 I used minced garlic from a jar, but fresh garlic would be even better.
 Use diced green chiles, not Jalapenos unless you want it really spicy.
 I used about 1 1/4 cups chopped cilantro, 1 cup in tacos and 1/4 cup in salsa.
 Use more or less cilantro to taste.
 Use any lettuce you prefer like romaine, Boston lettuce, or butter lettuce Recipe adapted from Molly Watson’s Turkey Tacos, discovered via Twitter from Marisa but that recipe is no longer online.
 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Serving Size: 1

 Amount Per Serving: Calories: 358Total Fat: 26gSaturated Fat: 6gUnsaturated Fat: 18gCholesterol: 96mgSodium: 385mgCarbohydrates: 10gFiber: 5gSugar: 4gProtein: 25g